 This depends on what you are hoping to get from therapy when you first arrive.
 My goal is always to have you feeling happy and healthy and ready to take on the world without me!
 That being said, some areas of struggle may take longer to address than others.

 If you are using insurance you will be billed monthly.
 If you are paying out of pocket or have a co-pay with your insurance, those payments are due at the time of your session.
 You can pay at the front desk before your session and we accept cash, personal checks, or credit cards.

 If you need to cancel an appointment, please do so 24 hours or more in advance.
-If you cancel less than 24 hours before your session you will be charged the full fee for service and insurance does not cover that cost.
+If you cancel less than 24 hours before your session you will be charged a $75 late cancel fee which will be due at your next session.